kclose3/RipCord/README.md

 To use RipCord:<br>
 RipCord starts running upon installation and will launch automatically at every system startup.
 Inserting the *RipCord* USB drive will "arm" the system.
 The next time the drive is removed, the computer will go to sleep.

-To uninstall RipCord, simply delete the above listed files.
+To uninstall RipCord:
+- Delete the two files noted above

 ---
 ChangeLog